Downloads

 sudo bash get-mender.sh

 By default, the script installs the remote terminal and configure add-ons in addition to the client.
 If you do not want this feature you can provide additional arguments to the script specifying which packages you want to install.
-For example, the following will only install the Mender client:
+For example, the following will only install the Mender Client:

 curl -fLsS https://get.mender.io -o get-mender.sh